themeblvd/theme-blvd-shortcodes/readme.txt

 == Changelog ==

+= 1.6.7 - XX/XX/2018 =

 = 1.6.6 - 01/29/2018 =

 * Fixed: Custom colors not getting applied to icons of `[icon_list]` shortcode.
-* Fixed: Restored support for the theme's thumbnail icons to work with the `[lightbox]` shortcode in framework 2.7 themes.
+* Fixed: Restored support for the theme's thumbnail icons to work with the `[lightbox]` shortcode (for framework 2.7 themes).
-* Fixed: Make sure icon browser search data doesn't get printed in the source code more than once.
+* Fixed: Make sure icon browser search data doesn't get printed in the source code more than once (for framework 2.7 themes).

 = 1.6.5 - 01/18/2018 =

-* New: Added support for the shortcode generator in framework 2.7 themes.
+* New: Added support for the shortcode generator (framework 2.7 themes).

 = 1.6.4 - 01/16/2018 =